EliAndrewC/l7r/setting/l7r.md

 In case it matters for future reference, the five families of the Gozoku are:

-1. The Isawa family of the Phoenix clan, which is ruled not by a daimyo but by the Council of Elemental Masters.
-Shiba the Great Ancestor who founded the Phoenix clan bent his knee to Isawa at the dawn of the Empire in order to show his devotion to the Empire and gain Isawa as a vassal, and the Isawa have always had final say over Phoenix clan affairs, when they choose to exercise it.
+1. The Isawa Family of the Phoenix Clan, which is ruled not by a daimyo but by the Council of Elemental Masters.
+Shiba the Great Ancestor who founded the Phoenix Clan bent his knee to Isawa at the dawn of the Empire in order to show his devotion to the Empire and gain Isawa as a vassal, and the Isawa have always had final say over Phoenix Clan affairs, when they choose to exercise it.

-2. The Doji family of the Crane clan.
+2. The Doji Family of the Crane Clan.
 Every Emperor since the dawn of the Empire has married a Doji bride, and Doji courtiers have always maintained control over the Imperial courts as the ruling family of the Crane.

-3. The Tsume vassal house of the Doji family.
+3. The Tsume vassal house of the Doji Family.
 The northernmost domain in Doji lands, Tsume lands border both the Lion and Phoenix clans, and in times of war the Tsume daimyo has often been granted the position of "General of the Northern Armies of the Crane".
-This was not true in recent years, when Tsume Retsu invaded the city of Toshi Ranbo, ultimately kicking off the Lion/Crane war, much to the displeasure of the rest of the Crane clan.
+This was not true in recent years, when Tsume Retsu invaded the city of Toshi Ranbo, ultimately kicking off the Lion/Crane war, much to the displeasure of the rest of the Crane Clan.

-4. The Bayushi family of the Scorpion clan.
+4. The Bayushi Family of the Scorpion Clan.
 Just as the Lion and Crane clans are said to be the Emperor's right and left hands in times of war (this being reversed in times of peace), the Scorpion are said always to be the Emperor's underhand, and the Bayushi have always administered the Scorpion through equal parts rulership and spycraft.

-5. The Michio house of the Shosuro family of the Scorpion clan.
+5. The Michio house of the Shosuro Family of the Scorpion Clan.
 While the largest city in the Empire is its capital of Otosan Uchi, the second largest city of Ryoko Owari lies next to Beiden Pass where the 2nd Imperial Legion is stationed, separating Lion and Scorpion lands.
 This is the hub of all trade in the central Empire, and lies just north of the best lands for silk cultivation.

 #### Hantei the 16th